aws/aws-eks-best-practices/content/reliability.md

 "}}]}
 ```

 Once the metrics-server has been installed, it will start collecting metrics and provide the aggregated metrics for consumption.
-One of the consumers of data provided by metrics API is kubectl, and we can get the same information we retrieved using curl example above using kubectl.
+One of the consumers of data provided by metrics API is kubectl, you can get the same information you retrieved using curl example above using kubectl.

 ```
 $ kubectl top nodes